-Dick Steele, Agent WD-40 is assigned by his director, to stop the evil General Rancor from destroying the world.
-WD-40 believed Rancor was dead and he teams up with the hot KGB agent Veronique Ukrinsky to find Rancor and save the world.
+Dick Steele, Agent WD-40 is assigned by his Director, to stop the evil General Rancor from destroying the world.
+WD-40 believed Rancor was dead and he teams up with the hot K.G.B.
+Agent Veronique Ukrinsky to find Rancor and save the world.

-Lt.
-Frank Drebbin returns to save the day once again.
+Lieutenant Frank Drebbin returns to save the day once again.
 This time he's out to foil the "big boys" in the energy business.
-A top scientist (Dr Mainheimer) is about to publish his report on energy supply for the future.
-Things don't look good for the traditional suppliers; oil, coal and nuclear.
-To save their industries, the suppliers kidnap Mainheimer and replace him with a decoy with a more favourable report.
-Jane, the Dr's secretary, is Drebbin's old flame; they're passionate love affair is thus rekindled.Written by
+A top scientist (Dr. Mainheimer) is about to publish his report on energy supply for the future.
+Things don't look good for the traditional suppliers; oil, coal, and nuclear.
+To save their industries, the suppliers kidnap Mainheimer and replace him with a decoy with a more favorable report.
+Jane, the doctor's secretary, is Drebin's old flame.
+Their passionate love affair is thus rekindled.Written by

 10 of 10 people found this review helpful.

 Was this review helpful to you?